 Which brings us to Harold William Francis, an American forces man born in Dayton, Ohio, on October 15th, 1918.
 Harold wrestled in Britain during the war using the name Mike Jones, Dirty Mike, and Farmer Jones amongst others.

-It's probably a name that is unfamiliar to most wrestling fans (unless they have stumbled upon Mike Jones in our A-Z section) and we doubt if anyone alive remembers his short visit to our shores.
+It's probably a name that is unfamiliar to most wrestling fans and we doubt if anyone alive remembers his short visit to our shores.
 But that's missing the point.
 American Mike Jones takes his place in our wrestling heritage because he did his bit for British wrestling.
 He was one of those individual Americans for whom the Second World War brought, amongst sadness and danger, opportunities to travel, experience unfamiliar surroundings, make long lasting friendships and form memories that would remain until the day he died.
 He is representative of all those travellers from overseas who brought a ray of light to Britons during those days of darkness.

 We all know that British wrestling wasn't short of characters, or an international flavour come to that, but American servicemen like Mike certainly brought an additional splash of colour; whether or not he brought the fabled nylons and chocolates we couldn't possibly say.

 American wrestlers in wartime Britain, with their apparent wealth, theatrical swagger and carrying the burden of their nation's reputation for being latecomers to the war, were easy targets for the animosity of British fans.
 Mike was no exception, and took to the role of the American villain here to teach a lesson to the British hero.

 On his return home, and for many years that followed, Mike told his family and friends stories of the British fans loving to boo the Americans, and showed them the scars from the burning cigars pressed into his back to prove it.